About / Methodology

 All data comes directly from the SEC's official public APIs.
 Nothing is scraped, manipulated, or interpreted through a third-party layer.
 What you see is what the company filed.

 The site is intentionally free, lightweight, accountless, and ad-free.
-There is no login, no email capture, no cookie tracking.
+There is no login, no email capture, and no paywall.

 Filings Browser